 In 1998, fourteen members gathered at the picturesque Rex Ranch south of Tucson for REP’s second annual meeting.
-Four new directors — Tony Cobb (MD), Dr. Phil Pryde (CA), Kathy Roediger (AZ), and Chester Sansbury (SC) — had been chosen in the first board election (“of REP members, by REP members”).
+Two new directors — Kathy Roediger (AZ) and Chester Sansbury (SC) — had been chosen in the first board election (“of REP members, by REP members, for REP members”).
 As the photos show, it was another enjoyable get-to-know-you event… even if participants did have to learn to put their shoes on a high shelf before they went to sleep to prevent tarantulas from taking up residence in them overnight.

 - Our Grand Old Party: Painted into a Corner on the Environment (spring 1997)

 - REP joins The Green Scissors Coalition! (spring 1997)